-If you were looking for an all-purpose, I-just-moved-to-a-new-apartment, indoor/outdoor glass, we’ve got you covered right here.
+If you're looking for an all-purpose glass that is suitable for both indoor and outdoor use, we’ve got you covered.
 You can pull out this Kingrol wine glass for whatever casual occasion arises.
-Movie night with your partner, picnic at the park with friends, poolside—you name it and this glass is versatile enough for it.
+Movie night with your partner, picnic at the park with friends, poolside—you name it, and this glass is versatile enough for it.
 The 11.5-ounce Kingrol glasses are mouth-blown, made of lead-free glass, and come in a set of six.

 Best Stemless: Everly Quinn Weinman All Purpose Wine Glasses, Set of 4